-The proposed rule would replace the 2000 Rule.
-Paragraph (a) of the proposed rule sets forth definitions of terms used in the proposed rule.
-It retains many of the definitions used in the 2000

-Rule but modifies or adds definitions to the extent necessary to accurately reflect current industry practice in securitizations.
+Consistent with the Proposal, this final rule replaces current §709.10 of NCUA's regulations.
+Section 709.10(a) of the rule sets forth definitions of terms used in the rule.
+It retains many of the definitions used in the current §709.10(a), but modifies or adds definitions to the extent necessary to accurately reflect current industry practice in securitizations.
 Pursuant to these definitions, the safe harbor does not apply to certain government sponsored enterprises ("Specified GSEs"), affiliates of certain such enterprises, or any entity established or guaranteed by those GSEs.
-In addition, the proposed rule is not intended to apply to the Government National Mortgage Association ("Ginnie Mae") or Ginnie Mae-guaranteed securitizations.
+In addition, the rule is not intended to apply to the Government National Mortgage Association ("Ginnie Mae") or Ginnie Mae-guaranteed securitizations.
 When Ginnie Mae guarantees a security, the mortgages backing the security are assigned to Ginnie Mae, an entity owned entirely by the United States government.
 Ginnie Mae's statute contains broad authority to enforce its contract with the lender/issuer and its ownership rights in the mortgages backing Ginnie Mae-guaranteed securities.
-In the event that an entity otherwise subject to the proposed rule issues both guaranteed and non-guaranteed securitizations, the securitizations guaranteed by a Specified GSE are not subject to the proposed rule.
+In the event that an entity otherwise subject to the rule issues both guaranteed and non-guaranteed securitizations, the securitizations guaranteed by a Specified GSE are not subject to the rule.

-Paragraph (b) of the proposed rule imposes conditions to the availability of the safe harbor for transfers of financial assets to an issuing entity in connection with a securitization.
-These conditions make a clear distinction between the conditions imposed on residential mortgage-backed securities ("RMBS") from those imposed on securitizations for other asset classes.
-In the context of a conservatorship or liquidation, the conditions applicable to all securitizations will improve overall transparency and clarity through disclosure and documentation requirements along with ensuring effective incentives for prudent lending by requiring that the payment of principal and interest be based primarily on the performance of the financial assets and by requiring retention of a share of the credit risk in the securitized loans.
+Section 709.10(b) of this final rule imposes conditions to the availability of the safe harbor for transfers of financial assets to an issuing entity in connection with a securitization.
+These conditions make a clear distinction between the conditions imposed on residential mortgage-backed securities (RMBS) from those imposed on securitizations for other asset classes.
+In the context of a conservatorship or liquidation, the conditions applicable to all securitizations will improve overall transparency and clarity through disclosure and documentation requirements, along with ensuring effective incentives for prudent lending by requiring that the payment of principal and interest be based primarily on the performance of the financial assets and by requiring retention of a share of the credit risk in the securitized loans.

-The conditions applicable to RMBS are more detailed and include additional capital structure, disclosure, documentation and compensation requirements as well as a requirement for the establishment of a reserve fund.
-These requirements are intended to address the factors that caused significant losses in RMBS securitization structures as demonstrated in the recent crisis.
+The conditions applicable to RMBS are more detailed and include additional capital structure, disclosure, documentation and compensation requirements, as well as a requirement for the establishment of a reserve fund.
+These requirements are intended to address the factors that caused significant losses in RMBS securitization structures as demonstrated in the 2007-2008 financial crisis.
 Confidence can be restored in RMBS markets only through greater transparency and other structures that support sustainable mortgage origination practices and require increased disclosures.
 These standards respond to investor demands for greater transparency and alignment of the interests of parties to the securitization.
-In addition, they are generally consistent with industry efforts while taking into account legislative and regulatory initiatives.
+In addition, they are generally consistent with industry efforts, while taking into account legislative and regulatory initiatives.

-2. Capital Structure and Financial Assets.
+B. Capital Structure and Financial Assets

-For all securitizations, the benefits of the proposed rule should be available only to securitizations that are readily understood by the market, increase liquidity of the financial assets, and reduce consumer costs.
-Consistent with the Security and Exchange Commission's ("SEC's") new Regulation AB, the documents governing the securitization will be required to provide that there be financial asset level disclosure as appropriate to the securitized financial assets for any re-securitizations (securitizations supported by other securitization obligations).
+The benefits of this final rule should be available only to securitizations that are readily understood by the market, increase liquidity of the financial assets, and reduce consumer costs.
+Consistent with the Security and Exchange Commission's ("SEC's") Regulation AB, the documents governing the securitization must provide financial asset level disclosure as appropriate to the securitized financial assets for any re-securitizations (securitizations supported by other securitization obligations).
 These disclosures must include full disclosure of the obligations, including the structure and the assets supporting each of the underlying securitization obligations, and not just the obligations that are transferred in the re-securitization.
 This requirement applies to all re-securitizations, including static re-securitizations as well as managed collateralized debt obligations.